 #6 Embrace bins

-#7 If you haven’t used it in a year, you don’t need it
+#7 Toss it or donate it if you haven’t used it in a year (cause you don’t need it!)

 #8 Don’t say goodbye to old things, say hello to a new life